The longest highways in the United States cut through deserts, forests, mountains, and coastlines, offering unmatched variety.

 Established | 1936 |

-U.S. Route 6, also known as the โGrand Army of the Republic Highway,โ stretches 3,207 miles from Bishop, California, to Provincetown, Massachusetts.
-This highway traverses a remarkable variety of landscapes, from Californiaโs rugged Sierra Nevada mountains to the Atlantic coast of Massachusetts.
+U.S. Route 6, known as the โGrand Army of the Republic Highway,โ covers 3,207 miles between Bishop, California and Provincetown, Massachusetts.

 Sights to See Along U.S. Route 6